YukinaMochizuki/issue-assistant/README.md

 >
 > Your apps run on the server and handle all communication automatically and securely.
 Building on the strong Java ecosystem, Flow works with your favorite IDEs, tools, and libraries.

-I was very excited about writing web app UI with fully OOP, so this project was born to practice this
+I was very excited about writing web app UI with fully OOP, so this project was born to practice this.

 ## General Information
 - Project status: **Forward-looking**, it means that the project may be changed or stopped at any time due to my learning policy.